realtnt/AppleID-Verification-AppleScirpt/README.md

 ### Download

-The files are downloadable from GitHub: https://github.com/ntoqiakt/Apple-ID-AppleScript Feel free to fork and improve.
+The files are downloadable from GitHub: https://github.com/realtnt/Apple-ID-AppleScript Feel free to fork and improve.

-Brought to you by [ntoqiakt][]
+Brought to you by [realtnt][]

   [ntoqiakt]: https://github.com/ntoqiakt